Homemade Caramel Corn with Bourbon and Bacon

 About This Homemade Caramel Corn Recipe

-Similar to my rum spiked caramel corn, this homemade caramel corn requires no candy thermometer and no time in the oven.
-You do need to keep a close eye on things as the sugar mixture goes from perfect to burnt in a matter of seconds.
-Trust your gut with this one and you’ll be fine.
+- No candy thermometer: Similar to my rum spiked caramel corn, this homemade caramel corn requires no candy thermometer and no time in the oven.

-I start with my favorite yellow popcorn, Bob’s Red Mill.
-You’ll want to let your air popper preheat so it’s nice and hot (I usually let it go 3-4 minutes).
+Preheat your popcorn popper: You’ll want to let your air popper preheat so it’s nice and hot (I usually let it go 3-4 minutes).
 This reduces the number of un-popped kernels.

-PS: This is the air popper I have.
+Get a good air popper: This is the air popper I have.
 It’s super reliable, I’ve had it for years and years and I eat popcorn, ummmm….at least 3 nights a week?

 Okay, I’ve admitted I eat tons of popcorn.
 You won’t be surprised that I have more recipes that star popcorn.
 I love them all and I think you will too!